Overview

 Topological Execution

-Blocks execute in dependency order, similar to how a spreadsheet recalculates cells.
+Blocks run in dependency order, similar to how a spreadsheet recalculates cells.
 The execution engine automatically determines which blocks can run based on completed dependencies.

 Path Tracking

-The engine actively tracks execution paths through your workflow.
-Router and Condition blocks dynamically update these paths, ensuring only relevant blocks execute.
+The engine actively tracks run paths through your workflow.
+Router and Condition blocks dynamically update these paths, ensuring only relevant blocks run.

 Layer-Based Processing